Field Trip Health, Inc (“Field Trip”)

 We are also allowed or required to share your information in other ways, usually which promote the public good such as public health and research.
 We may have to meet certain conditions in the law before we can share your information for these purposes which include:

 We must disclose your health information to you as described in this Notice.
-We may also disclose your health information to a family member, friend or other person to the extent it is necessary to do so to assist with your healthcare needs or with payment for your healthcare, but only if you agree that we may do so.
-If there are individuals to whom you want to give us permission to share such health information with, please let us know by requesting and filling out the necessary form.
+We may also disclose your health information to a family member, friend, or other person to the extent it is necessary to do so to assist with your healthcare needs or with payment for your healthcare, but only if you agree that we may do so.
+If there are individuals to whom you want to give us permission to share such health information with, please let us know by requesting and filling out the necessary form (available upon request).

 We may use or disclose medical information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or other person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

-We will share information about you if local, province, or federal laws require it.
+We will share information about you if local, state, or federal laws require it.

 If you are a member of the armed forces, active or reserve, we may release medical information about you as required by military command authorities.
 We may also release medical information about foreign military personnel to the appropriate foreign military authority.